Knight at the opera

 It was odd seeing this opera revolving around the excesses of the wealthy, dredged up by the Met to celebrate Puccini's 150th birthday, as

+we battle a recession.
 La Rondine debuted at the Met 80 years ago and played only a few seasons as the "big depression" rolled in.
 The

 disinterest in staging has been blamed on the downturn.
 Or was it a growing sense of a lack of substance as the plot unfolds.